Skip to main content

 Important Notes

-In multi-tenant implementations of COMET, audit results are filtered by tenant, which simply put means that you will be allowed to see activity related to your own users only.
+• In multi-tenant COMET implementations, audit results are filtered by tenant, so you can only see activity related to your own users.

-Time stamp in the Date/time field of each row is expressed in UTC (Universal Coordinated Time), which is a world-wide accepted standard.
+• The timestamp in the Date/time field of each row is expressed in UTC (Universal Coordinated Time), a worldwide-accepted standard.

-The logs are collected in the New Audit Log database as of 13 July 2022.
-Would you need to access Audit Log entries that were logged prior to that date, this will require the old procedure using the support channel.
+• The logs are collected in the New Audit Log database as of 13 July 2022.
+Would you need to access Audit Log entries that were logged before that date, that will require the old procedure using the support channel.